ifsheldon/OSLearning/report2/report2.md

  ![buffering problem in unix shell pipeline](http://www.pixelbeat.org/programming/stdio_buffering/pipe_stdio_example.png)

-`stdin` and `stdout` are buffered at user level, i.e. within user space.
+`stdin` and `stdout` are buffered at the user level, i.e. within user space.
 And according to [another post](https://eklitzke.org/stdout-buffering), `stdout` is line-buffered if it is TTY, i.e. the open file descriptor is referring to a terminal, which is the case when we run `fork.c` using shells.

 With these following premises:

-* `stdout` is buffered at user level
+* `stdout` is buffered at the user level
 * `stdout` is line-buffered
 * `exec` will clean up all user-level data

-we can easily conclude that, as `printf("argc = %d, argv[0] = %s", argc, argv[0])` does not output a return carriage `\n`, the string will not be output immediately and be buffered at user level, which is then cleaned up by `exec`(specifically `execvp` in this case).
+we can easily conclude that as `printf("argc = %d, argv[0] = %s", argc, argv[0])` does not output a return carriage `\n`, the string will not be output immediately and be buffered at user level, which is then cleaned up by `exec`(specifically `execvp` in this case).
 Therefore, the string will not be output to shells.

 ## Q11 Execute `fork.c` and observe, please describe how to distinguish between parent and child processes in a program